Cedar wood is stronger, more durable, and more resistant than Pine Wood. The color of Pine Wood is light whereas Cedar is slightly darker than Pine.

-The Cedar is very known for its great furniture.
-It is suitable for both interior and exterior furniture.
-Its rich, red color is attractive.
-Cedar Wood has aromatic properties.
-Therefore It is widely used for clothing storage.
+Cedar Wood has aromatic properties, so it is widely used for clothing storage.
 So it will keep your home and your clothes smelling fresh.

 Cedar oil has been used for medicine, art, industry, and perfumery since ancient times, first used by Sumerians and Egyptians.
 It is still used for treatment in many rural areas.

 Pine Wood is a great choice for furniture projects.
-It is known for its hardness and shock resistance even after softwoods.
+It is known for its hardness and shock resistance.
 We know that hardness, color, shock resistance, and grain are essential qualities for quality furniture.
-All these qualities are found in pine.
+All these qualities are in pine.

 Pine is a better choice for moldings and trim.
-Because it is softwood, which is easily trimmed and molded.
+It is soft and lightweight, so it is easy to carve and molded.
 The workability of pine wood is very good.
-Can be worked easily with machines and hand tools.

 Pine is also used for flooring and decking.
 However, some owners believe that hardwood is better for flooring because hardwood is stronger than softwood.
 But it is not 100% true.
 Despite being softwood, pine is suitable for flooring and decking.